nanocurrency/nano-node/README.md

 ======
 RaiBlocks primary goal: to be a secure and scalable cryptocurrency platform.

-We've applied the philosophy of "Do one thing and do it well" and from the ground up we've engineered a fast, decentralized transaction system focusing heavily on scalability and minimizing resource usage.
+We've applied the philosophy of "Do one thing and do it well" and from the ground up we've built a system for scalability and resilliency.